-Comment: The stone tablets under discussion here are the tablets Moses carried when his face shown in glory.
-The tablets contained “the words of the [old] covenant — the Ten Commandments" (Ex.
-34:28).
+The stone tablets mentioned here are the tablets Moses carried when his face shown in glory.
+The tablets contained “the words of the [old] covenant — the Ten Commandments” (Exodus 34:28).
 This is the ministry that brought death and condemnation.

 The god of this age is Satan, who prevents people from seeing the ministry that brings righteousness through faith in Jesus Christ.
 Only in Christ can the veil be removed.
-Only when we turn to him can we see “the gospel of the glory of Christ.”
-Since Jesus Christ is the image of God, the gospel gives us “the light of the knowledge of the glory of God in the face of Christ” (verse 6).
+Only when we turn to him can we see “the gospel that displays the glory of Christ.”
+Since Jesus Christ is the image of God, the gospel gives us “the light of the knowledge of God’s glory displayed in the face of Christ” (verse 6).
 This is the glory of the new covenant, the message that gives us hope and boldness.
 (For a more detailed analysis of 2 Corinthians 3, click here.)

 Paul’s point in this passage is that what God gave through a promise, he cannot take away by adding extra requirements later on.
 The law of Moses cannot set aside the promise given to Abraham.
 The old covenant cannot add extra requirements that thwart the promise God gave through Abraham to everyone who has faith in Jesus Christ.
 The law of Moses cannot take away the promise; the laws of the old covenant cannot limit or restrict salvation, which is by faith.

-Comment: In this passage, “the law” refers to the law of Moses or the old covenant, which was the law added 430 years after the promise was given to Abraham.
+In this passage, “the law” refers to the law of Moses or the old covenant, which was the law added 430 years after the promise was given to Abraham.
 This law was designed to be temporary “until the Seed to whom the promise referred had come” (verse 19).
-The “Seed” referred to by the promise was Jesus Christ (verse 16), so verse 19 means the law was added until Christ had come, and it ceased to be in force when he came.
+The “Seed” referred to by the promise was Jesus Christ (verse 16), so verse 19 means the law was added until Christ came, and it ceased to be in force after that.
 The law of Moses served to confine the Jews until the promise was given by faith (verse 23).

 In verse 24, Paul compares the law to a paidagogos — a type of slave that was part of ancient Greek society.
 Wealthy Greeks used a paidagogos slave to supervise their children’s education.
 The paidagogos did not teach, but made sure the children went to school and did their homework.
 The paidagogos also taught manners and social customs, and disciplined the children.
 There is no modern equivalent of a paidagogos, so many different translations have been used: schoolmaster, tutor, custodian, disciplinarian.
-The NIV tries to convey the thought by paraphrasing: "was put in charge."
-Paul was indicating that the law of Moses was put in a supervisory function to help us learn, "to lead us to Christ."
+The NIV tries to convey the thought by using the word “guardian.”
+Paul was indicating that the law of Moses was put in a supervisory function only until Christ came.
 (For a more detailed analysis of Galatians 3, click here.)

 Our spiritual problem is sin.
 We are sinful, and our sin needs to be removed from our record.
 We need to be declared righteous or justified.
 The law cannot do that — only the Judge can declare us righteous.
-We are justified by faith in Jesus Christ (Rom.
-3:26).
+We are justified by faith in Jesus Christ (Romans 3:26).
 So the law served a purpose until “justification by faith” was revealed through the gospel of Jesus Christ.
 Before that kind of faith came, the law had authority over us.
-But now that faith has come, the law no longer has that authority.
+But now that we are in the era of faith, the law no longer has that authority.

-This is simply another way of saying that Christians do not have to keep the law of Moses; it is another way of saying that the old covenant is obsolete.
+This is another way of saying that Christians do not have to keep the law of Moses; it is another way of saying that the old covenant is obsolete.
 The message of Acts and Hebrews and Galatians is similar.
 The law of Moses, with its worship rituals, civil laws and other customs, was temporary.
-What was its purpose?
-To lead people to Christ.
-It did this in two ways:

-- The law shows that it is impossible for us to earn our salvation.
+The law shows that it is impossible for us to earn our salvation.
 No amount of law-keeping can make us righteous.
 It cannot cleanse our consciences or change our hearts.
 All it can do is condemn us for falling short.
-So the law leads people to Christ by showing them that they need a Savior.
+So the law helps people see their need for a Savior.

 5. Were some of the Galatian Christians being tempted to come under the law?
-Gal.
-4:21.
+Galatians 4:21.
 What illustration from the law did Paul use?
-Gal.
-4:22-31.
+Galatians 4:22-31.
 Which woman represented the old covenant?
 Verse 24.
 What is the result of this covenant?
 Verses 24-25.
 Are we Christians children of the slave woman, or of the free?
 Verses 26, 28, 31.

 The old covenant stands or falls as a unit, as a group, and the fact that some of the laws are obsolete tells us that the entire covenant is obsolete.
 It is not a moral authority for Christians.
 Although it is not a legal authority, it is still authoritative as a revelation of how God dealt with his people in that specific time and culture.
 It continues to give us insights into God’s will.
-Even the laws of sacrifice are “useful for teaching, rebuking, correcting and training in righteousness” (2 Tim.
-3:16).
-But that does not mean those laws still have legal authority.
+Even the laws of sacrifice are “useful for teaching, rebuking, correcting and training in righteousness” (2 Timothy 3:16).
+But that does not mean those laws still have authority as laws.

 7. In order for the two peoples to be made one, what had to be destroyed?
-Verse 14.
+Ephesians 2:14.
 How was it done?
 Verses 15-16.

 What barrier did Jesus destroy?
 It was “the law with its commandments and regulations.”
 These were the laws that separated Jews from gentiles — ordinances in the law of Moses, the old covenant — ordinances that were given to Jews but were not commanded for gentiles.
 Jesus abolished these laws.
 He did not die on the cross to eliminate human rules and regulations — he died to abolish old covenant regulations.
 All the rules in the law of Moses concerning ritual purification and sacrifices are now obsolete.
 So are the civil laws and other rituals — all the laws that Jews had to keep to make them different from gentiles.

 These laws separated Jews from gentiles.
-The Bible says that some of these laws served that very purpose, to set the Israelites apart from other peoples (Lev.
-20:24).
+The Bible says that some of these laws served that very purpose, to set the Israelites apart from other peoples (Leviticus 20:24).
 Many other laws did that, too, because God commanded the Israelites to keep certain rules that he did not command the gentiles to keep.
 Jewish rabbis understood that God gave many laws only to the Jews, and that gentiles could be considered righteous without keeping those particular laws.
 They did not apply to the gentiles.

 Jesus killed the hostility, figuratively speaking, when he was crucified.
 He put an end to the rules that separated Jew from gentile.
 Just as we have seen in Acts, Galatians and Hebrews, Jesus put an end to the old covenant, the law of Moses.
 The laws that were given only to the Jews came to an end.
 (For more on Ephesians 2, click here.)

 Christ did not unite Jews and gentiles by requiring gentiles to come under the old covenant.
 Rather, he united them by removing the old covenant and forgiving the sins of both.
-No one has to keep those obsolete laws.
+No one has to keep the obsolete laws.
 Jews do not have to keep the laws that divided them from gentiles.
-Peter was able to live like a gentile (Gal.
-2:14).
-Paul could, too, because he was not under the Torah (1 Cor.
-9:20-21).
+Peter was able to live like a gentile (Galatians 2:14).
+Paul could, too, because he was not under the Torah (1 Corinthians 9:20-21).
 Christians are not under the law of Moses.
 We will now begin to explore in more detail what that means.